jcontrerasroberto/FlappyBirdJava/README.md

 - Multiplayer mode

-Flappy Bird Java was a university project where I practices things like:
+Flappy Bird Java was a university project where I practiced things like:

 - Serialization